193 Enhanced NR

 Chaka Khan

-As the montage of opening audio credits roll and the sense of anticipation to Chaka Khan’s entry builds, one observer recalls “she opens her mouth and this powerful things just comes out.”
+As the montage of opening audio credits roll and the sense of anticipation to Chaka Khan’s entry builds, one observer recalls “she opens her mouth and this powerful thing just comes out.”
 “She’s bad,” they conclude.
 And they are absolutely right.
 Half a century in the music business has not diminished any of the potency of Chaka Khan’s voice.
 It remains just as volcanic and just as vibrant as it ever was.

-For the next 75 minutes Chaka Khan moves effortlessly across the wide spectrum of her recording career, taking in old Rufus standards such as ‘You’ve Got The Love’ and an imperious ‘Sweet Thing’, the huge 1984 hit, her peerless cover of Prince’s ‘I Feel For You’ – as the familiar intro of “Chaka, Chaka, Chaka, Chaka Khan, Chaka Khan, Chaka Khan, Chaka Khan” is heard it is a genuinely spine-chilling moment – and a tumultuous finale of ‘Im Every Woman’ – surely the song of the entire weekend – plus a glorious encore of ‘Ain’t Nobody’ she is the Queen of the South Downs and all that she surveys.
+For the next 75 minutes Chaka Khan moves effortlessly across the wide spectrum of her recording career, taking in old Rufus standards such as ‘You’ve Got The Love’ and an imperious ‘Sweet Thing’, the huge 1984 hit, her peerless cover of Prince’s ‘I Feel For You’ – as the familiar intro of “Chaka, Chaka, Chaka, Chaka Khan, Chaka Khan, Chaka Khan, Chaka Khan” is heard it is a genuinely spine-chilling moment – and a tumultuous finale of ‘I’m Every Woman’ – surely the song of the entire weekend – plus a glorious encore of ‘Ain’t Nobody’ she is the Queen of the South Downs and all that she surveys.

 Yet Love Supreme had begun in earnest more than 50 hours earlier with Jordan Mackampa.
 The British-Congolese musician quickly punches a huge hole in the vast canvas of the South Downs tent, puncturing the sullen skies outside as they do so with their infectious blend of R&B, soul, funk, and even a little disco on the powerful ‘Alibi.’
 It’s a lovely start to the weekend.